Edge densities of drawings of graphs with one forbidden cell: Introduction

-We start in \cref{sec:prelims} with relevant definitions and some statements that we will use throughout the paper.
-Then, in \cref{sec:complete-graphs} we show that most cell types can be avoided in simple drawings of $K_n$ and that all cell types can be avoided in arbitrary drawings of $K_n$.
-Constituting the main body of this work, we address the remaining cell types in \crefrange{sec:fivezero}{sec:fourone} with quasiplanarity discussed jointly with \threezero-cells in \cref{sec:threezero}.
+\subparagraph*{Outline.} We start in \cref{sec:prelims} with relevant definitions and some statements that we will use throughout the paper.
+Then, in \cref{sec:complete-graphs}, we show that most cell types can be avoided in simple drawings of $K_n$ and that all cell types can be avoided in arbitrary drawings of $K_n$.
+Constituting the main body of this work, we address the remaining cell types in \crefrange{sec:fivezero}{sec:fourone}, with quasiplanarity discussed jointly with \threezero-cells in \cref{sec:threezero}.
+Finally, in \cref{sec:all-graphs}, we consider the graph classes $\mathcal{G}_\celltype$ induced by forbidding cell types \celltype{} whose boundary does not contain any crossings in more detail.
+We conclude this work with some open problems in \cref{sec:conclusion}.

-\section{Preliminaries: Drawings, cells, and cell types}
+\section{Preliminaries: Drawings, Cells, and Cell Types}

 Throughout this paper, we consider finite graphs with no loops but possibly parallel edges.
 To make the (potential) presence of multiedges more explicit, we sometimes use the term \emph{multigraph}.
 Similarly, when a graph has no parallel edges, it is called a \emph{simple} graph.
-A drawing $\Gamma$ of a multigraph $G=(V,E)$ maps vertices to pairwise distinct points and edges to curves connecting the corresponding vertices.
-For convenience, we consider drawings on the sphere $\mathbb{S}^2$ to avoid a special treatment of the unbounded cell.
+A drawing $\Gamma$ of a (potentially disconnected) multigraph $G=(V,E)$ maps vertices to pairwise distinct points and edges to curves connecting the corresponding vertices.
+For convenience, we mostly consider drawings on the sphere $\mathbb{S}^2$ to avoid a special treatment of the unbounded cell.
 As customary, we require that no edge passes through a vertex, any two edges have only finitely many points in common, each being a common endpoint or a proper crossing, and that no three edges cross in the same point.
 A drawing $\Gamma$ is \emph{connected} if the image of the map $\Gamma$ is connected in $\mathbb{S}^2$.

 A drawing is \emph{simple} if any two edges have at most one point in common, which is either a common endpoint or a crossing.
 As this rules out parallel edges, only simple graphs admit simple drawings.
-A \emph{lens} is a region of $\mathbb{S}^2$ bounded by exactly two parts of edges.
-This could be two parallel edges, two edges crossing twice, or two crossing adjacent edges.
+A \emph{lens} in a drawing is a region of $\mathbb{S}^2$ bounded by exactly two parts of edges.
+These could be two parallel edges, two edges crossing twice, or two crossing adjacent edges.
 We call a lens \emph{empty} if its interior contains neither a crossing nor a vertex.
-Then a drawing is \emph{non-homotopic} if it does not contain any empty lens.
+A drawing is \emph{non-homotopic} if it does not contain any empty lens.